NorthropGrumman/jellyfish/README.md

    1. Select the **Build All** button to create the appropriate Plugin jars.

 ### Installing the plugins into an Eclipse installation
+Follow this guide if you want to install the version of the plugin *you have just updated/built* for tested.
 1. In the **Help** menu, select **Install New Software**
 1. Click on the **Add...** button
-1. Click the **Local..." button and traverse the file system tree to the location of the plugin **NOTE** At some point, the plugin to select will be on a webserver and this README will be updated Currently, the location will be in the **jellyfish-systemdescriptor-dsl** git clone directory
+1. Click the **Local...** button and traverse the file system tree to the location of the plugin.
+1. Select the location to be the **jellyfish-systemdescriptor-dsl** git clone directory.
    1. The plugin to select is the **com.ngc.seaside.systemdescriptor.updatesite** project
 1. Click on the **Ok** button to close the Add Repository dialog (you don't have to enter a Name)
 1. In the list box panel, you should see **XText DSL**.
 Select the check box and click the **Next >** button to install the plugin.

-# Creating a new JellyFish project in Eclipse
-Currently, until new JellyFish Eclipse plugins are created, a new blank project should be created to write SystemDescriptor DSL code.
-Once the blank project is added, convert it to an XText project.
-To do this, right click the newly created project, select **Configure** menu item, and then select **Convert to XText project**.
-This will allow namespace scoping (i.e., imports) to compile properly.
-It is expected that future JellyFish plugins for Eclipse will automatically setup.